 If you have been carrying out research and development work on new or improved products or services in earlier years and have only just stumbled across the R&D tax incentive, you may be concerned that you are too late to make a claim.

 How to claim R&D tax credits

 A claim for UK research and development tax credits is made within your company corporation tax return (‘CT600’).

 What if I have already filed my company tax return (CT600) for the period in which the qualifying R&D activities took place?

 No problem - provided you are still within the permitted time limits (see further below) in which case you can include the claim for R&D tax relief within an amended CT600 corporation tax return.

 How far back can I make a retrospective claim for R&D tax credits?

-A company can make a restrospective claim for enhanced R&D tax credit relief for your financial accounting periods ending in the past two years.
+A company can make a retrospective claim for enhanced R&D tax credit relief for its financial accounting periods ending in the past two years (24 months).